husninazer/flightsurety/README.md

 # FlightSurety

 FlightSurety is a sample application project for Udacity's Blockchain course.
+The DAPP lets passengers purchase flight insurances prior to flight departure through the DAPP and get payback incase the flight gets delayed/cancelled.
+The project has stages before it can be used.
+The participating actors are airlines and passengers.
+At the start, up to 4 airlines can participate directly by sending a fund of 10 ether (fixed) and the next airlines to be registered has to get at least 50% vote from the existing participating airlines.

 ## Install